CerTusHack/WebCrawler/README.md

 3. Wait for the script to finish crawling the website.
 The extracted data will be saved in JSON files.

+## Features

+- Asynchronous HTTP requests: The module provides functionality for making asynchronous HTTP requests, allowing for efficient web crawling and data retrieval.
+Support for asyncio: It seamlessly integrates with Python's asyncio framework, making it easy to write asynchronous code.

+- TCPConnector: The module includes a TCPConnector class for managing TCP connections, providing options for configuring connection parameters.

+- ClientSession: It offers a ClientSession class for managing HTTP sessions, which can be used to make multiple requests within the same session, allowing for better performance and resource management.

+- Request and response handling: It provides classes and methods for handling HTTP requests and responses, including support for headers, cookies, and other request/response parameters.

+- Exception handling: The module includes built-in exception handling for handling errors and exceptions that may occur during HTTP requests.

+- URL parsing and manipulation: It offers utilities for parsing and manipulating URLs, such as urljoin and urlparse functions.

+- Logging: The module supports logging, allowing developers to log debugging and diagnostic information.

+- Signal handling: It includes functionality for handling signals, such as SIGINT, allowing for graceful termination of HTTP requests and sessions.

+- Time measurement: The module includes utilities for measuring execution time, which can be useful for performance profiling and optimization.

 ## License

 This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.